Black History Month

 What is one specific project, program or initiative you’ve been a part of that you believe has made a significant impact on fostering equity, inclusion and belonging for our student community at Elmhurst?

-This fall we introduced a new program in partnership with El Centro entitled Navigating the Professional World as a Person of Color.
+Last fall we introduced a new program titled Navigating the Professional World as a Person of Color.
 We brought African-American and Latino professionals from the areas of law, medicine and business to give insight on what it’s like to navigate those rooms when you might be the only person who looks like you.
 The event was well-attended and had great feedback, and it’s a program we plan to do annually going forward.

 Can you share an inspirational quote, message or line of encouragement that has personally helped you through challenging times and could resonate with others on a tough day?